Check out the pros & cons of food trucks, trailers, and stalls to decide which is your best option

 Food trucks are very mobile but are more expensive to maintain, while food trailers tend to offer more space but are harder to transport.
 Pop-up gazebos, on the other hand, are very affordable and good for getting started in the mobile catering industry but can be prone to damage.

-And choosing the right one will largely depend on the size of your budget, your experience, and your business needs and objectives.
+Choosing either a food truck or trailer will largely depend on the size of your budget, your experience, and your business needs and objectives.
+In short, trailers are cheaper, but eventually cost you more in time spent and other hassles.

 In this article, I will go through all the pros and cons of food trucks, trailers, and stands to give you an idea of which one is right for you.